HewlettPackard/shs-docs/docs/portal/developer-portal/install/softroce_on_HPE_Slingshot_200Gbps.md

 1. `cray-cxi-driver` RPM package must be installed.
 2. `cray-rxe-driver` RPM package must be installed.
 3. HPE Slingshot 200Gbps NIC Ethernet must be configured and active.
+4. Lustre is being used.

+   **NOTE:** This procedure contains configuration settings specific to Lustre.
+   If you are using a different filesystem, you will need to determine and apply the appropriate configuration settings for that filesystem.
+Proceed with caution

 ## Configuration